 And usually, to keep the peace, we’d send them off to our local alpine ski area and we’d retreat into a couple of hours of contemplative motion, enjoying the quiet forest, moving to the rhythm of our skis swishing on the freshly groomed track.

 Sometimes on these ski outings, we’d see children, little ones bundled up, riding on a sled or being carried in a backpack.
-Rarely did we see more than a handful of families skiing together.
+Rarely did we see more than a handful of families cross-country skiing together.
 And on the rare occasion when our young sons would join us, they’d have fun, but they were never eager to do it again.

 Thus, we were even more stunned when we returned to that same trail head, one week later, and encountered the Grand Mesa Gliders, a learn-to-ski program for kids ages 4-8 and a youth program for all levels of skiers ages 9-16.